Fact-checked

 • hemolytic anemia with deficiency of the enzyme glucose-6-phosphate dehydrogenase;

-• inflammation and dystrophic changes in tendons.
+• inflammation and degenerative changes in the tendons.

-Side effects Tsiprolet with cystitis
+Side effects Ciproleta for cystitis

-• nausea, vomiting, abdominal pain, flatulence, and diarrhea;
+• nausea, vomiting, abdominal pain, flatulence and diarrhea;

 • headache, dizziness and increased intracranial pressure;

-• tachycardia and heart rate disorders;
+• tachycardia and heart rate disturbances;

 • urination disorders with damage to the renal glomeruli.